 Meet the Transparent Path leadership team

 After 12 years in systems development for General Motors and Ford Motor Company, Eric spent the next 30 years as an enterprise digital transformation advisor — guiding more than 80 blue-chip brands around the world through disruption brought about by the Web, email, e-commerce, and social media.
-An early proponent of both cryptocurrencies and AI, Eric began guiding companies like P&G, Kraft Foods, and Johnson & Johnson onto the Internet in 1994, launching one of the very first AI-powered websites in 1996, and the Performly AI-powered ROI platform in 2014.
+An early proponent of both cryptocurrencies and AI, Eric began guiding companies like P&G, Kraft Foods, and Johnson & Johnson onto the Internet in 1994, launching one of the very first AI-powered websites in 1996, and an AI-powered social media ROI platform in 2014.

 Chief Commercial Officer